hpc/pavilion2/docs/tutorials/advanced_pavilion.rst

 even if the value isn't a list (technically, variables are always lists of 1 or more values), and if that list is empty!

 To do so, we use the special list expansion syntax.
+You can add sections bracked in ``[~ text ~]`` brackets (square and tilde).
+Everything inside those brackets will be repeated for each value of the variables contained within.

 **Change your test run commands to look like this:**

 .. code-block::